HomeMy WebLinkAboutSex Offender Supervision and ClassificationIdaho

 manager or designee determine whether an individual meets the criteria for transfer to a

 general caseload.
-The district manager or designee and supervising PPO should also
+The district manager or designee and supervising PPO must consider

-consider the following when making the transfer decision:
+the criteria outlined above when making the transfer decision.

 701.04.02.006